dazzle-me/birdclef-2022-3rd-place-solution/README.md

 ![image](https://user-images.githubusercontent.com/57013219/170329065-9a9d4da1-1660-46d4-b25e-9419f451f63d.png)

 Therefore, we divided the birds into two groups according to the number of data and manual inspection of distribution plots of target-data as above, and used different models for them.
-It appears that Group1 consists of birds with >= 10 training samples, and Group2 consists of birds with < 10 training samples.
+It appears that it's optimal to include birds with number of training samples >= 10 to the Group1, and all other birds into Group2.

 Group1: 14birds  ['jabwar', 'yefcan', 'skylar', 'akiapo', 'apapan', 'barpet', 'elepai', 'iiwi', 'houfin', 'omao', 'warwhe1', 'aniani', 'hawama', 'hawcre'],